tobiasschaber/elastic/README.md

 * Uncomment the snapshot shared NFS folder line in the Vagrantfile
 * Ensure that `path.repo` is set in hiera/common.yaml. (defaults to: `/tmp/elkinstalldir/snapshots`)
 * Start the cluster
-* Perform this REST call:
+* Perform this REST call to create the snapshot repository:

     PUT http://10.0.3.131:9200/_snapshot/elk_backup